MicrosoftDocs/dataexplorer-docs/data-explorer/ingest-data-event-hub-overview.md

 [!INCLUDE [data-explorer-container-system-properties](includes/data-explorer-container-system-properties.md)]

-### Schema mapping for Event Hubs Capture Avro files
+### Schema mapping for Event Hub Capture Avro files

 One way to consume Event Hub data is to [capture events through Azure Event Hubs in Azure Blob Storage or Azure Data Lake Storage](/azure/event-hubs/event-hubs-capture-overview).
 You can then ingest the capture files as they are written using an [Event Grid Data Connection in Azure Data Explorer](/azure/data-explorer/ingest-data-event-grid-overview).